vdemichev/DiaNN/README.md

 * **--fasta [file name]** specifies a sequence database in FASTA format (full support for UniProt proteomes), use multiple --fasta commands to specify multiple databases
 * **--fasta-filter [file name]** only consider peptides matching the stripped sequences specified in the text file provided (one sequence per line), when processing a sequence database
 * **--fasta-search** instructs DIA-NN to perform an in silico digest of the sequence database
+* **--fixed-loss [modification name],[loss mass],[modification sites]** instructs DIA-NN to apply a neutral loss (i.e. subtract the specified mass) to each fragment ion containing the specified modification(s) on the specified sites, proportional to the number of such sites within the fragment; this functionality is highly experimental and untested, there should be no more than one --fixed-loss or --var-loss declaration
 * **--fixed-mod [name],[mass],[sites],[optional: 'label']** - adds the modification name to the list of recognised names and specifies the modification as fixed.
 Same syntax as for --var-mod.
 Has an effect of (i) applying fixed modifications during FASTA digest or (ii) declaring fixed modifications that can be applied to a library with --lib-fixed-mod
 * **--force-swissprot** only consider SwissProt (i.e. marked with '>sp|') sequences when processing a sequence database
 * **--full-profiling** enable using empirical spectra for empirical library generation